-- Discussion or participation in an on ground or online classroom - Completing an eCleary quiz - Uploading an assignment in an eCleary classroom
+- Discussion or participation in an on-ground or online classroom - Completing a Moodle quiz - Uploading an assignment in a Moodle classroom

 Attendance is required for all classes in order to qualify for financial aid.
 Failure to meet this requirement may result in loss of eligibility for certain types of student financial aid.